 The next tip is one of the biggest tips I can offer: It’s using Amazon’s fulfillment service, also known as FBA.
 Amazon is the No. 1 e-commerce retailer on the planet, so selling your products on their marketplace is a pretty good idea.
 With FBA, we pay Amazon to store our products in their warehouses and then once they are purchased by an Amazon customer, Amazon will pick, pack and ship the orders to the customer directly from their warehouse.
 Essentially Amazon uses their brand and platform to promote your product AND they do all the customer service work.

 [M]y tip would be to try and figure out very early what parts of your business you enjoy doing and what parts you don't enjoy.
 If you're hoping for long term SEO gains as an example, you'll need a blog.
 Do you like to write?
 If not, can you make videos as posts?
 If you aren't comfortable making content, then finding a way to outsource that, rather than either fighting with it continuously, or not doing it at all makes the most sense.

-What’s your advice to achieving e-commerce success?
+What’s your advice to achieving e-commerce success using online payment systems?
 What aspects of generating online sales are most difficult for you?
 We’d love to hear from you!